Online CBT Therapy

 The length of CBT varies depending on the individual and the issue being addressed.
 Typically, CBT is a short-term therapy, lasting anywhere from 6 to 20 sessions.

-Will CBT involve some work outside our sessions?
+Will therapy involve some work outside our sessions?

 One key aspect of CBT is that it often includes tasks or exercises between sessions.
 These help you practice new skills and apply what you've learned in everyday life.
 This “homework” is an essential part of CBT, as it accelerates progress and supports lasting, meaningful change.